-A biopsy of the endometrium is a sample of the lining of the uterus used for pathological examinations, allowing to analyze of its cells under a microscope.
+A biopsy of the endometrium is a sample of the lining of the uterus used for pathological examinations, allowing the analysis of its cells under a microscope.
 The exam is a bit sensitive and may be performed without hospitalization.

 A biopsy is obtained by using a small curette to remove debris from this mucous membrane during a pelvic examination or hysteroscopy, which also allows visualization of the cavity.

-Following consultation in one of the best clinics in Istanbul Turkey, the doctor begins with an endoscopic examination by introducing a small double-shell device used to separate the vaginal wall and reveal the cervix, then carefully inserts a thin stem to remove a small piece of the mucous membrane.
+Following consultation in one of the best clinics in Istanbul, Turkey, the doctor begins with an endoscopic examination.
+He introduces a small double-shell device used to separate the vaginal wall and reveal the cervix, then carefully inserts a thin stem to remove a small piece of the mucous membrane.
 The whole process lasts only a few seconds, and there is nothing more embarrassing than the discomfort when removing a speculum or laying an IUD.